-A degree is not required to work as a legislator; however, the BLS stated that many legislators must earn bachelor's degrees in government or business to increase their competitiveness when running for office.
-A political science bachelor's degree program can prepare individuals for a legislative career by covering related topics on government institutions, campaigning, international studies, law and public policy.
+A degree isn't required to work as a legislator; however, the BLS stated that many legislators must earn bachelor's degrees in government or business to increase their chance of getting elected when running for office.
+A political science bachelor's degree program prepares individuals for a legislative career by covering related topics about government institutions, campaigning, international studies, law and public policy.

 To run for office, a legislative candidate must meet minimum age, residency, citizenship and registered voter requirements.
-State offices have different requirements than federal offices, while local offices generally have the least stringent requirements.
-Some states also require that candidates are clear of criminal convictions that could appear to compromise the public trust invested in that office.
-Candidates who meet these requirements must determine if they have the necessary experience, skills and aptitude for the position they are considering.
+State offices have different criteria than federal offices, while local offices generally have the least stringent rules.
+Some states require that candidates have no criminal convictions in order to uphold the public trust.
+In addition, candidates must determine if they have the necessary experience, skills, and aptitude for the position they are considering.
 Public office is very demanding, and candidates must demonstrate effective leadership, communication and people skills.

-Once a candidate has assessed his or her qualifications, he or she must decide what office to run for.
+Once candidates assess their qualifications, they must select what office to run they want to pursue.
 Municipalities are overseen by city councils, counties fall under county commissioners, and the state and federal government contains representatives and senators.
 Each of these legislative offices has influence over different areas of law that affect the voters in the district.
-The legislative policies that the candidate wishes to influence can often determine which office he or she runs for.
+Candidates chose what office to run for based on the legislative policies they want to influence.

-Once a candidate has announced his or her candidacy for a particular office, the government requires that the individual files certain paperwork under strict deadlines.
-Generally, this starts with an affidavit of candidacy which is filed with the Secretary of State's office, along with a filing fee.
-The candidate may also have to file a personal financial disclosure statement.
-As the campaign progresses, there will be additional forms that must be filed before various deadlines expire.
+Once candidates announce their candidacy for a particular office, the government requires that they file certain paperwork under strict deadlines.
+Generally, this starts with an affidavit of candidacy, which is filed with the Secretary of State's office, along with a filing fee.
+The candidate may also have to submit a personal financial disclosure statement.
+As the campaign progresses, there will be additional forms that must be sent in before various deadlines expire.
 Forms and information about required filings are usually available at the Secretary of State's office.

-The next important step to becoming a legislator is getting the candidate's name on the ballot by filing nomination papers.
+The next step to becoming a legislator is getting the candidate's name on the ballot by filing nomination papers.
 Candidates are typically selected through one of three nomination processes.
 The first involves obtaining the nomination of a political party.
-The candidate must be a registered voter affiliated with the party and receive the votes of a defined percentage of delegates at the party's state assembly, which is held early in the election year.
+The candidate must be a registered voter, affiliated with the party, and receive the votes of a defined percentage of delegates at the party's state assembly, which is held early in the election year.
 Another method is for the candidate to collect a certain number of signatures from registered voters in the candidate's district.
 The last method is running as a write-in or sticker candidate, which generally requires an affidavit or a declaration of the write-in candidacy.
-This declaration may need to be accompanied by a filing fee or petition with voter signatures.
+This declaration needs to be accompanied by a filing fee, or petition with voter signatures.